 - A private hospital offers similar services, but you’ll need private health insurance in place before you become pregnant if you want to cover some of the cost.

 - A home birth can be suitable for women with healthy low-risk pregnancies.
 You can be transferred to hospital during labour if you’d like, or if there are problems.
-Talk to your local hospital or health facility to find out what help you can get if you need it urgently.
-You might need to find out what road or air ambulance services are available, and if necessary make a back-up booking during pregnancy at the nearest large hospital.
+Even when you have chosen to have a home birth, talk to your midwife or staff at your nearest hospital or health facility to find out what help you can get if you need it urgently.
+You might need to find out what road or air ambulance services are available.
+It may be wise to also make a back-up booking during pregnancy at the nearest large hospital.

 Birthing on country